hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 The `hyperdrive` CLI tool contains a handful of commands both for interacting with FUSE, and for displaying information about drives.
 It also provides `import` and `export` commands, for those users who don't want to mess around with `~/Hyperdrive`.

 While the `~/Hyperdrive` directory was added to simplify end-user UX, the gRPC API exists for developers -- you can now program with Hyperdrive in any language, without needing to deal with tricky networking APIs.
-If you're using NodeJS, the client library gives you a `RemoteHyperdrive` interface that feels exactly like a normal drive.
+If you're using Node.js, the client library gives you a `RemoteHyperdrive` interface that feels exactly like a normal drive.
 To get started, jump [here](#With-the-Client-Library).

 We're hoping that the daemon provides a frictionless entry point both for end-users looking to share data, and for developers who want to build apps and services using Hyperdrive.
 If you have thoughts or feedback on the UX, don't hesitate to drop into our chat!